Recap / Tintin Flight 714

 - Ancient Astronauts

-- Arson, Murder, and Jaywalking: Of all Carreidas' unethical practices, the one that gets the Captain riled up is the fact that he cheats at Battleship.
+- Arson, Murder, and Jaywalking: Of all Carreidas' unethical practices, the one that gets the Captain riled up is the fact that he cheats at Battleship, probably because it's the one that he personally experienced.

-- Berserk Button: Don't hit Calculus in the face, for he will give you a thrashing that you won't forget!
+- Berserk Button: Don't hit Calculus' hat off, for he will give you a thrashing that you won't forget!

 - Captain Haddock is about to tell Calculus to stop acting the goat, but wisely changes his words on seeing his Death Glare.